 Once you’ve decided to earn a graduate degree, it’s time to begin searching for a graduate school.
 Before completing any college application, the first step is to build a list of colleges and programs you are interested in.
 With thousands of universities to choose from, it’s important to do your research to find the right college for you.

-These are just some of the questions you can consider when conducting your research and will help narrow down your list of potential programs.
+These are just some of the questions you can consider when conducting your research, and they will help narrow down your list of potential programs.

 In addition to these questions, it is important to find a school that is accredited by the Student and Exchange Visitor Program (SEVP).
 Only schools certified by SEVP can enroll F-1 or M-1 nonimmigrant students.
 You can easily determine whether or not the school you are considering is SEVP-approved using this online search.

-While some requirements vary based on the program you’re applying to, there are general requirements that you will need to submit with your application:
+While some requirements vary based on the program to which you’re applying, you’ll generally need to submit the following:

-For international students, evaluating transcripts is typically required to determine whether a degree earned in a foreign country meets a university’s enrollment standards.
+For international students, transcripts are typically required to determine whether a degree earned in a foreign country meets a university’s enrollment standards.

 If English is not your native language, most colleges in the U.S. will require you to submit proof of English proficiency.
 Usually, this is done by submitting official exam scores.
 Commonly accepted exams include: